Tahini:

 Frequently Asked Questions

-1 cup of Tahini weighs 240 grams.
-This is the standard measurement used in most American recipes.
+- 1 cup of Tahini weighs 240 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-How many cups is 240 grams of Tahini?
+- How many grams is ¼ cup of Tahini?